 Adults with ADHD may have difficulties in time management, organization, setting and achieving goals and following social rules and conventions.
 This makes working very difficult for them.
 They may also have problems with relationships and self-confidence.
 Adults who suffer from ADHD are also at a high risk of developing addictions because many end up with very addictive personalities.
 Adults who suffer from ADHD may:

 Researchers do not know what the exact cause of ADHD is.
 However, scientific research has identified a number of things which can make the condition more likely.
 They include:

-Therapeutic treatments focus on helping the patient to understand how their brain works and use that understanding to regulate their behaviour.
+Therapeutic treatments focus on helping the patient to understand how their brain works and use that understanding to regulate their behavior.
 Specialized education helps children with ADHD learn in a way that makes sense to their unique brains.
 Having structure and daily activities which are catered to their needs can help children with ADHD significantly.

-Social skills training can teach behaviours, such as taking turns and sharingPsychotherapy or counselling can help adults with ADHD learn better ways to handle their emotions and frustration.
+Social skills training can teach behaviors, such as taking turns and sharingPsychotherapy or counseling can help adults with ADHD learn better ways to handle their emotions and frustration.
 It can also help improve their self-esteem or confidence in social situations, which is something that most of them struggle with and are very conscious of.
 There is a range of treatment options for children and adults alike who have been diagnosed with ADHD.

 Similarly, children with ADHD who receive high-quality treatment early on are more likely to go on to live normal lives.
 Some children who have been diagnosed with ADHD from a young age suffer fewer symptoms when they reach adulthood.
 Some may even reduce their intake of medications.
-If you feel that you are showing symptoms of ADHD, it’s important that you constant your doctor, or talk to a medical professional.
+If you feel that you are showing symptoms of ADHD, it’s vital that you constant your doctor, or talk to a medical professional.